rdiez/Tools/Unpack/README.txt

 So I felt it was time to write this little script to automate unpacking in a safe and convenient manner.

-This script creates a temporary subdirectory in the current directory, unpacks the archive there, and then it checks what files were unpacked.
+This script creates a temporary subdirectory in the destination directory, unpacks the archive there, and then it checks what files were unpacked.

 Many archives in the form program-version-1.2.3.zip contain a subdirectory called program-version-1.2.3/ with all other files inside it.
-This script will then place that subdirectory program-version-1.2.3/ in the current directory.
+This script will then place that subdirectory program-version-1.2.3/ in the destination directory.

 Other archives in the form archive.zip have contain many top-level files.
 This script will then unpack those files into an archive/ subdirectory.

+If the archive contains just one file, it will be placed in the destination directory.

-In both cases, if the desired destination directory already exists, this script will not overwrite it.
+In any case, if the desired destination file or directory already exists, this script will not overwrite it.
 Instead, a temporary directory like archive-unpacked-wtGQX will be left behind.

+In the end, the user will be told where the unpacked archive contents are and, where appropriate, that the normally-expected unpacked name already existed.

 This script is designed for interactive usage and is not suitable for automated tasks.